-- (1) the value of pesticides in fertilizer-pesticide combinations (record in Item 2). - (2) cleaning chemicals for equipment and buildings on dairy and other livestock enterprises (record these expenses in Item 13).
+- (1) the value of pesticides in fertilizer-pesticide combinations (record in Item 2). - (2) cleaning chemicals for equipment and buildings on dairy and other livestock enterprises (record these expenses in Farm supplies later in this section).

 Item 3a - Custom Application Expense V1 Only